Funding for tours can come from various sources. The main ones are federal (Canada Council for the Arts) and provincial. Below is a list of options:

-With the Canada Council for the Arts (CCA), you can apply for grants for residencies, co-productions, travel, and touring.
-While it is strongest to have a three or more stop tour when applying for touring funding, it isn't necessary.
-Sometimes International Presenters can apply for funds to support some of their costs associated with bringing you to their venue (these would be costs that your grant is not already covering).
+With the Canada Council for the Arts (CCA), you can apply for grants for co-productions, residencies, travel, and touring.
+While it is highly recommended to have a three or more stop tour when applying for touring funding, it is not necessary.
+Sometimes International Presenters can apply for funds to support some of the costs associated with bringing you to their venue (costs that your grant is not covering already).

-The Canadian Actors Equity Association (CAEA) defines a tour stop in the Canadian Theatre Agreement when the theatre requires the Artist to be away from their Point of Origin (a forty (40) kilometre radius from the Theatre’s primary place of business address).
+The Canadian Actors Equity Association (CAEA) defines a tour stop in the Canadian Theatre Agreement as when the Theatre requires the Artist to be away from their Point of Origin, which is a forty (40) kilometre radius from the Theatre’s primary place of business address.

 Canadian Heritage

-Canadian Heritage works with presenters and supports seasons.
-They will help Canadian presenters bring in international colleagues, or support presenters when they travel.
-In short, they do not support tours by directly funding the artists, their support goes directly to the presenters.
+Canadian Heritage works with presenters, and supports seasons.
+They will help Canadian presenters bring in international colleagues and/or support presenters when they travel.
+In short, they do not support tours by directly funding artists; rather, their support goes directly to presenters.

 Global Affairs Canada

-Global Affairs Canada (GAC) supports artists who do tours through consulates.
-These artists are usually chosen by the consulates and represent core Canadian values.
+Global Affairs Canada (GAC) supports artists who present tours through consulates.
+The artists are usually chosen by the consulates, and they represent core Canadian values.
 There is no application process for this.
-These tours are often very fulfilling but very tightly scheduled.
-They will often happen in regions that Canada is working to increase trade or cultural diplomacy.
+These tours are often very fulfilling but very tightly scheduled, and they happen in regions where Canada is working to increase trade or cultural diplomacy.

 Consulates

 There are Canadian consulates and missions in countries all around the world.
-The people working in the consulates work in their countries, while the staff at GAC mainly work in Ottawa.
-They have different abilities and budgets, largely depending on if they deal with trade or policy (sometimes this can vary within a country, from region to region).
+The people working in the consulates work in those countries, whereas the staff at GAC mainly work in Ottawa.
+Consulates have different abilities and budgets, largely depending on if they deal with trade or policy (sometimes this can vary within a country, and from region to region).

-When planning an international tour or when travelling in order to network, always get in touch with the consulate of where you want to go.
-Sometimes they can provide support with receptions, or cover costs of travel, accomodation, etc.
+When planning an international tour, or when travelling in order to network, always get in touch with the consulate where you want to go.
+Sometimes they can provide support with receptions, or cover costs for travel, accommodation, and so forth.

 Provincial Funding